Steve Gibbons (musician): Steve Gibbons Band

-The first line-up comprised Gibbons together with Dave Carroll and Bob Wilson on guitars, Trevor Burton on bass and Bob Lamb on drums.
-The new band worked the pub and club circuits until 1975 when they were spotted by Peter Meaden, former manager of The Who.
-This led to the Steve Gibbons Band joining The Who's management stable and recording their first Polydor album Any Road Up in 1975 (With John Entwistle of The Who playing on a few tracks).
-This was followed in 1976 by a tour with The Who in the UK, Europe and the United States.
+The first line-up comprised Gibbons together with Dave Carroll and Bob Wilson on guitars, Bob Griffin on bass (who was replaced in 1972 by Trevor Burton), and Bob Lamb on drums.
+The new band worked the pub and club circuits until 1975 when they were spotted by Peter Meaden, former manager of the Who.
+This led to the Steve Gibbons Band joining the Who's management stable and recording their first Polydor album Any Road Up in 1975 (With John Entwistle of the Who playing on a few tracks).
+This was followed in 1976 by a tour with the Who in the UK, Europe and the United States.
 Playing the concert arenas, they shared the stage with Little Feat, Lynyrd Skynyrd, Electric Light Orchestra, The J. Geils Band, Rufus, and Nils Lofgren.
-In 1977 their second album, Rollin' On included their biggest hit single, "Tulane", a cover of a Chuck Berry song, produced by Kenny Laguna.
-The single reached No. 12 in the UK Singles Chart and spent eight weeks in the Top 40.
-They performed the song live on Show 4, of Marc Bolan's Marc (TV series), broadcast on 14 September., 1977.
+In 1977 their second album, Rollin' On included their biggest hit single, "Tulane", a cover of a Chuck Berry song, and was produced by Kenny Laguna.
+"Tulane" reached No. 12 in the UK Singles Chart and spent eight weeks in the Top 40.
+They performed the song live on Show 4, of Marc Bolan's TV series Marc, broadcast on 14 September., 1977.
 1977 also saw the release of the live album Caught in the Act.
-The band made two further studio albums with Polydor, Down in the Bunker (1978) and Street Parade (1980).
+This band lineup made one further studio album with Polydor, Down in the Bunker (1978), produced by Tony Visconti.
+Gibbons made his last album with Polydor Street Parade (1980).
+This had a different band lineup after the breakup of the original band.
+Only Burton remained from the original lineup, with Robbie Blunt on guitar and Harry Rix on drums.

-In 1981, after a change in personnel, The Steve Gibbons Band recorded Saints & Sinners for RCA, and later responded to an invitation from the German Democratic Republic to become one of the first western rock bands to tour the major cities of East Germany in 1982.
-Gibbons played at the Birmingham Heart Beat Charity Concert 1986 which featured George Harrison.
+In 1981, after a further change in personnel, the Steve Gibbons Band had Burton now on guitar, PJ Wright on guitar, Derek Wood on bass and Alan "Sticky" Wickett on drums.
+They recorded Saints & Sinners for RCA, and later responded to an invitation from the German Democratic Republic to become one of the first western rock bands to tour the major cities of East Germany in 1982.
+Gibbons played at the Birmingham Heart Beat Charity Concert 1986, which featured George Harrison.
 Nine more albums were released in the 1980s and 1990s, and the touring continued.